-If you have been keeping score, UCS Platform Emulator 3.1(2bPE1) was released at the end of 2016, and lastd throughout 2017.
+If you have been keeping score, the Cisco UCS Platform Emulator 3.1(2bPE1) was released at the end of 2016, and lastd throughout 2017.
 Very recently, Cisco released the UCS Platform Emulator 3.1(2ePE1).
 This is a patch release to 3.1(2bPE1), and as Cisco even states on their UCSPE site, all in all it is a minor update.
+You can also find historical versions of the Cisco UCS Emulator at the site.

 While the changes are minor, the fact is they are very important to a number of users.
-Now, let’s take a look at the most practical features in this release, and why they are so very important.
+Now, let’s take a look at the most practical features in this release of the Cisco UCS Emulator, and why they are so very important.

 The Rise of the Cisco UCS S3260